Case: How Customer Journey Mapping Helps Strengthen Your Online Channel

 For those who have not yet created a customer journey or are looking for more information about the basics of it, this is a good hands-on presentation about customer experience and setting up a customer journey.

 So, have you set up a customer journey yet?
 If not, has this post pushed you an inch closer to doing it?
-If you don’t agree with us on this, please let us know why right down in the comments section.
+If you don’t agree with us on this, please write to us at email@example.com!

 As always, we are listening.